NexusMaximus/NexusMaximus.github.io/_posts/2018-10-07-ch9_PMA_notes.md

 ## Rebasing
-This occurs when a module in Windows is not loaded at its preferred *base address.* All PE files in Windows have a preferred base address, known as the *image base* defined in the PE header.
+This occurs when a module in Windows is not loaded at its preferred *base address.* All PE assets/images/posts in Windows have a preferred base address, known as the *image base* defined in the PE header.
 Most executables are designed to be loaded at ``0x400000``, which is probably why so many variables and functions in Ida are named using 0x400000 or some close number in some fashion.

 Of course, this is a preferred address, but it doesn't guarantee a program will be loaded there.
 For example, if a program has two DLLs and they each have the same base address, they can't both be loaded at the same address.